zweifisch/zf/README.md

 ## examples

-there is an exmaple demostrate how to add/list/delte users, to runing it using php's builtin server: (needs the php mongo extension metioned above)
+there is an exmaple demostrating how to add/list/delte users, to run it using php's builtin server: (needs the php mongo extension metioned above)
 ```sh
 cd examples && php -S localhost:5000
 ```